ansarilaith/laith-taha/README.md

 # YouTube Projects Code

-This is a repository for code used in various projects from my YouTube channel [ClaytonDarwin](https://www.youtube.com/claytondarwin).
+This is a repository to host the code used I use in projects from my YouTube channel [ClaytonDarwin](https://www.youtube.com/claytondarwin).

 I use a Debian Linux based desktop computer for testing/running all the Python scripts.
 I have no way of knowing if any of these scripts will work on Windows and/or Mac OS X.